Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Demonstration that

 \subsubsection{\texorpdfstring{Calculation of $\langle{u_{\vec{k}}}| \tilde{\vec{P}}(\vec{k}) |{u_{\vec{k}}}\rangle$}{something for bookmark}}

 The idea of this calculation is based on \cite{chang1996}.

 which is just the (bare) electron mass times its velocity.
+This expression is nothing but an application of the Hellmann–Feynman theorem\cite{book:Griffiths2004IntroductiontoQM}.
 Note that the Berry curvature term does not appear here because we took a single Bloch eigenstate, not an wavepacket.